|

 Cuba's communist revolution from 1958-1960 almost decimated

-returning right away.
-Unfortunately, the majority of these people were unable
+passed.
+Unfortunately, the majority of these people were unable to return

-to return to their homes and many dogs were left to fend for themselves.
+to their homes and many dogs were left to fend for themselves, either starving

-The Cuban Havanese were nearly wiped out, along with their pedigrees.
+Havanese were nearly wiped out - along with their pedigrees.
+Only three families

 During the early 1970's in the United States,